The number of people killed in the Russian-Ukraine war continues to rise, but the exact numbers remain exceptionally difficult to determine.

 Russian military casualties

-The estimated Russian death toll of 120,000 (of 300,000 total casualties) is very hard to verify, according to Le Monde.
+The estimated Russian death toll is very hard to verify, said Le Monde last year.

 Ukrainian military casualties

-The Ukrainian armed forces have said several times that their war casualties remain a state secret, the BBC’s Quentin Sommerville said, but if the real death toll is anywhere near the new US estimate of 70,000 killed and 120,000 wounded, it would be a “staggering figure, from an armed forces estimated at only half a million strong”, Sommerville said.
+The Ukrainian armed forces have said several times that their war casualties remain "a state secret", said BBC Middle East correspondent Quentin Sommerville.
+But if the real death toll is anywhere near the 70,000 killed and 120,000 wounded estimate reported in The New York Times in August, it would be a "staggering figure" for an armed forces that is estimated at "only half a million strong".

 Yet the US officials who made their recent estimate admitted that their figures "were speculative and varied widely within the government", said The Guardian.
 There is an element of uncertainty around the figures, the paper said, in part because they "would mark high killed-to-wounded ratios, with one Ukrainian killed for every two other soldiers wounded on the battlefield".

-Attempting to answer this question, writer Branko Marcetic wrote in Responsible Statecraft in March that “coverage invariably foregrounds and heavily publicises Russian losses, while largely de-emphasising Ukraine’s similar and arguably more devastating ones”.
+One possible reason is that "coverage invariably foregrounds and heavily publicises Russian losses, while largely de-emphasising Ukraine's similar and arguably more devastating ones", wrote journalist Branko Marcetic for Responsible Statecraft in March.

-According to the Office of the UN High Commissioner for Human Rights (OHCHR) there have been 26,015 civilian casualties in Ukraine: 9,369 deaths and 16,646 injured.
+According to the Office of the UN High Commissioner for Human Rights, as of November, there had been 28,500 civilian casualties in Ukraine: 10,000 deaths and 18,500 injured.

-Ukraine’s own estimates are similar and break out a grim extra statistic: that 500 children are among the nearly 10,000 civilians that have been killed since the start of the war, the Financial Times reported.
+It also estimates that 569 children are among the "at least" 10,000 civilians that have been killed since the start of the war.

-The UN’s Human Rights Monitoring Mission in Ukraine (HRMMU) said in a statement last month that it “deplored the horrendous civilian cost of the war in Ukraine”.
+The UN's Human Rights Monitoring Mission in Ukraine said in a report in October that the figures made clear the "ongoing and devastating toll of the war".
 The mission also warned that the actual toll is likely to be far higher than the number of officially confirmed deaths.

 How can we be sure of the figures?